openforcefield/openff-evaluator/docs/storagebackend.rst

 Data Storage / Retrieval
 ------------------------

-Each piece of data which is stored in a backend must inherit from the |base_data| class, will be assigned a unique key.
+Each piece of data which is stored in a backend must inherit from the |base_stored_data| class, will be assigned a unique key.
 This unique key is both useful for tracking provenance if this data is re-used in future calculations, and also can be used to retrieve the piece of data from the storage system.

 In addition to retrieval using the data keys, each backend offers the ability to perform a 'query' to retrieve data which matches a set of given criteria.
-Data queries are implemented via |base_query| objects, which expose different options for querying for specific types of data (such a simulation data, trained models, etc.).
+Data queries are implemented via |base_data_query| objects, which expose different options for querying for specific types of data (such a simulation data, trained models, etc.).

 A query may be used for example to match all simulation data that was generated for a given |substance| in a